ExoDeusAPI/Documentation/source/includes/_authentication.md

 Used to get an API Key.
 This key will be required in *most* API calls.
 This endpoint can also be used to regenerate your key.
 Note that this will invalidate your previous API Key.

 <aside class="notice">
-All API Keys are valid for 24 hours.
+All API Keys are valid for up to 24 hours.
 It is up to you to renew your key in time to continue using the API.
 </aside>

 ### Rate limit